suparnoghosh/suparnoghosh.github.io/_posts/2026-08-02-the-mathematics-of-imperfections.md

 They took quite the opposite stance.
 Completely rejecting Weierstrass' critique, the famous physicist Helmholtz remarked,

-"For us physicists, the Dirichlet Principle remains a proof."
+> "For us physicists, the Dirichlet Principle remains a proof."

 Felix Klein, in his book *Development of Mathematics in the 19th Century*, writes,

-"\...it is a general fact that physicists are little troubled by the fine points of mathematics---for them the 'evidence' is sufficient."
+> "...it is a general fact that physicists are little troubled by the
+> fine points of mathematics---for them the 'evidence' is sufficient."

 History records a rather amusing twist in the tale afterwards.